Eligibility Criteria for MassHealth Doula Providers

 Doulas must meet the following criteria to be eligible to enroll as a MassHealth doula provider:

-- Be at least 18 years old.
+- Be at least 18 years old;

-- Maternal anatomy and physiology during the perinatal period, including basic fetal growth and development in each trimester of pregnancy.
+- maternal anatomy and physiology during the perinatal period, including basic fetal growth and development in each trimester of pregnancy;

-- Common medical interventions during pregnancy, childbirth, and the postpartum period.
+- common medical interventions during pregnancy, childbirth, and the postpartum period;

-- Common potential complications associated with pregnancy, childbirth, and the postpartum period, including but not limited to
+- common potential complications associated with pregnancy, childbirth, and the postpartum period, including but not limited to

 - pregnancy and infant loss;

-- mental health conditions, including perinatal mood and anxiety disorders (PMADs);
+- mental health conditions including perinatal mood and anxiety disorders (PMADs);

 - substance use disorder (SUD); and

-- high blood pressure.
+- high blood pressure;

-- Labor and delivery comfort measures.
+- labor and delivery comfort measures;

-- Basic newborn care, including the fundamentals of breastfeeding/chestfeeding.
+- basic newborn care, including the fundamentals of breastfeeding/chestfeeding.

 Enrolling as a MassHealth Doula Provider

-Step 1: Obtain a National Provider Identifier number (NPI)
+Step 1: Obtain a National Provider Identifier (NPI) number

 Step 2: Complete MassHealth Doula Provider Training

-Please note: Any doula who attended an entire live training session has already fulfilled the training requirement.
-These doulas do not need the training certificate to continue the enrollment process.
+Please note: Any doula who attended one of the live training sessions in its entirety has already completed the MassHealth Doula Provider Training requirement.
+For these doulas, the training certificate is not required to continue the enrollment process.

 MassHealth Doula Provider Training Instructions (PDF) | (DOCX)